espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Notes
 """""""

--  This command will save the Wi-Fi passthrough mode and its connection in the NVS area.
-The ESP devices will enter the Wi-Fi passthrough mode in any subsequent power cycles.
+-  This command will save the Wi-Fi passthrough mode configuration in the NVS area.
+If ``<mode>`` is set to 1, ESP device will enter the Wi-Fi passthrough mode in any subsequent power cycles.
+The configuration will take effect after ESP reboots.
 -  As long as the remote IP or domain name and port are valid, the configuration will be saved in flash.

 Example